KChen-lab/Monopogen/README.md

 # Monopogen: SNV calling from single cell sequencing data
 ## News
 * 2/26/2024: Version 1.5.0 released.
-  In the cell-scan step, we implemented a motif-based search on wild/mutated alleles from all cells from the bam file directly.
+  In the cell-scan step, we implemented a motif-based search on wild/mutated alleles for all cells from the bam file directly.
 The single-cell level bam file splitting and joint calling modules were removed.
   Recommended hard-filterings on putative somatic SNVs from Monopogen were added.

 ## Table of Contents